George Milton is one of the main characters in John Steinbeck’s novel Of Mice and Men.

 I’ve written another post about 15 Lennie Small quotes and explanations.

-How does George relate to Lennie quotes?
+How does George relate to Lennie quote?

 “Him and me was both born in Auburn.
 I knowed his Aunt Clara.
 She took him when he was a baby and raised him up.
 When his Aunt Clara died, Lennie just come along with me out workin’.
 Got kinda used to each other after a little while.”